Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 - Leases that transfer ownership of the underlying asset

-Leases between the state agencies (primary government) and a discretely-presented component unit are covered by GASB 87.
+Leases between the state agencies (governmental or business-type activities) and a discretely-presented component unit are covered by GASB 87.
 The contract is treated like any other lease arrangement.
-Receivables and payables are not combined with another component unit’s due to/due from.
+However, the related lease receivables and payables must not be combined with other amounts due to or due from discretely presented component units or with lease receivables and payables involving external parties.